 How to Optimize Your Website for Googlebot

 Optimizing your website for Googlebot primarily focuses on technical aspects of your website to ensure it can properly crawl or scan your pages.
-By refining these technical elements, you're taking steps for SEO which also helps to better position your content and stand out in organic search results.
-Don't leave the website crawling up to chance, but guide Googlebot by instilling the following technical best practices.
+By refining these technical elements, you're taking steps to better position your content and stand out in organic search results.
+Don't leave the website crawling up to chance.
+Instead, guide Googlebot by following these technical best practices.

 Clean up Your Code & Page Structure